DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Certificates made of this information, without extensions, are 116 bytes long.
 With the addition of `<cert-magic>`, `<es-version>`, and `<protocol-minor-version>`, the record is 124 bytes long.

+The following encryption systems are defined by this document:

+`0x00 0x02`, `Box-XChaChaPoly`:
+:  The resolver public key is 32 bytes, and the client public key in queries is 32 bytes.
+The nonce is split into a 12-byte client nonce and a 12-byte resolver nonce.
+The shared key is `HChaCha20(X25519(pk, sk), 16 NUL bytes)`.
+The certificate extensions field is empty in this revision; unknown extensions are ignored after signature verification.

+`0x00 0x03`, X-Wing PQDNSCrypt:
+:  The resolver public key is 1216 bytes, and the client key-exchange field in queries is 1120 bytes.
+The nonce is split into a 12-byte client nonce and a 12-byte resolver nonce.
+The shared key is derived with HKDF-SHA256 as defined in "PQ Key Derivation".
+The certificate extensions field contains the required 12-byte PQ profile extension.

+Each `TXT` answer record carries exactly one certificate blob.
+A client reads `<cert-magic>`, `<es-version>`, and `<protocol-minor-version>` first.
+If `<es-version>` is not supported and the client has no local definition for that encryption system's field lengths, the client MUST ignore that certificate blob as a whole.
+It MUST NOT try to guess the `<resolver-pk>` length.

 Within a `TXT` record, the certificate is carried in the record's RDATA, which is a sequence of length-prefixed character-strings {{!RFC1035}}.
 A client reconstructs the certificate by concatenating these character-strings in order, after removing the single length octet that precedes each one.
 A 124-byte classical certificate fits in a single character-string, whereas a larger certificate spans several character-strings that MUST be concatenated in this way before the certificate is parsed.

-After receiving a set of certificates, the client checks their validity based on the current date, filters out the ones designed for encryption systems that are not supported by the client, and chooses the certificate with the higher serial number.
+After receiving a set of certificates, the client checks their validity based on the current date and filters out certificates for unsupported encryption systems.
+The client then applies local policy for the resolver.
+If local policy or provisioning says that a resolver supports or requires a specific profile, such as PQDNSCrypt, the client MUST select only certificates for that profile and MUST NOT fall back to a different profile.
+Otherwise, if multiple supported profiles remain, the client chooses the most preferred supported profile according to local policy, and then chooses the valid certificate with the highest serial number within that profile.
+A client with no profile preference MAY treat all supported profiles as one set and choose the highest serial number among them, using local policy to break ties.

 DNSCrypt queries sent by the client MUST use the `<client-magic>` header of the chosen certificate, as well as the specified encryption system and public key.

-The client MUST check for new certificates every hour and switch to a new certificate if:
+The client MUST refresh certificates periodically and early enough to avoid using expired certificates.
+An hourly refresh interval is suitable, but not required.
+After a refresh, the client switches to a new certificate if:

 - The current certificate is not present or not valid anymore,